fornpunkt/open-data/README.md

 ### Index the data

-1. Upload/index `data.ttl` into your SPARQL backend.
+1. Upload/index `static/data.ttl` into your SPARQL backend.
 2. Update snowman.yaml to point to your endpoint.

 ### Building the site